Pine-ber-EE/ctf/write-ups/bit-mosaic/index.md

 ![](./Bit_mosaic_pinmap.png)
 ![](./Bit_mosaic.png)

-A quick reverse image search revealed that the display was a SSD1351 OLED, and Google provided some useful extra information about it.
+A quick reverse image search revealed that the display was a SSD1351 OLED, and Google provided some useful information about it.

 ![](./1.png)